SFC-Sarge1/Stepper/README.md

 ## Usage
 Enter the the distance in milimeters you want each of the X,Y, and Z axis to move.
 Click the X, Y, or Z axis button to move to the requested milimeters.
+One Stepper Motor Revolution = 200 steps or 4mm in movement.